Fictioknox/Coffee_sales_-analysis/README.md

 Maximize store efficiency <br>

 Whether it’s figuring out the best times to brew more coffee or highlighting star products, this analysis brings a full-flavored understanding of the shop’s operations!

+## 2. 📋 Understanding the Data
+Our dataset is like a perfectly crafted latte—it’s got all the good stuff!
+Here’s what’s in it:

+Transactions: Every sale, large or small, across different stores.
+Dates & Times: When each cup was sold—useful for identifying daily trends and rush hours.
+Product Details: From gourmet coffee to baked goods, each item has its own identity.
+Locations: Multiple stores across different areas, giving us a sense of regional performance.

+This rich data set is a goldmine for uncovering patterns in customer behavior and store efficiency.